ericthedy/fb-email-scraper/README.md

 # Facebook Email Scraper

-As a marketer thre is a need to be able to scrape emails from websites.
+As a marketer there is a need to be able to scrape emails from websites.
 Some websites do not show emails at all.
 But most of them will show a
 Facebook Business page url somewhere.
 Many times you will find a valid email on the Facebook Business page.

 This script takes a csv file as the input and scrapes all page urls in the spreasheet for emials using regex.
 To add complexity the scrape